lancetipton/sg/README.md

 # React Site for StormyGoats.com:

 ### About
-Just a simple site built using react for the mobile game StormyGoats.com.
+Just a simple site built using react for the mobile game StormyGoats.
+See the site here: https://www.stromygoats.com

 ### Check out the game:
 #### Download StormyGoats now: